zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

 Qwerty, or to improve on other ergonomic layouts since Qwerty.

-The author resolved to learn an ergonomic layout earlier this year (2020) when he was fortunate enough to be provided an ErgoDox-EZ shine.
+The author resolved to learn an ergonomic layout earlier this year (2020) when he was fortunate enough to be provided an ErgoDox-EZ Glow.
 Having used a TrulyErgonomic for a few years, which continues to be an excellent ortholinear keyboard, and an MS Natural keyboard for many years before that, and a user of Gnu Bash, Tmux, Vim, Mutt and Java without an IDE, the opportunity to explore easy keyboard layout tinkering was seized.